lf-edge/eve/docs/WIRELESS.md

 * `AT!RESET` and `AT+CFUN=0` followed by `AT+CFUN=1,1` for resetting the modem
 * `AT!ENTERCND="A710"` enter super user mode
 * `AT+CPIN?` for working with SIM (make sure SIM is ready to use)
-* `AT+CREG?` for figuring out network registration (make sure you are registred in the home network)
+* `AT+CREG?` for figuring out network registration (make sure you are registered in the home network)
 * `AT+COPS=?` for showing available networks and `AT+COPS=0` for triggering the network registration or `AT+COPS=1,2,"xxxxx",7` to manually connect to a given provider
 * `AT+CSQ` (and especially `+WIND:`) for finding out signal quality and the connections
 * `AT+CGATT=1` for attaching to the service